gss17/DesignPortfolio/example/_posts/2025-01-10-Multi-Layered-Golf-Ball.md

   thumbnail: /docs/images/golfball.png
   caption: "SolidWorks render of a golfball"
 ---
-A custom golf ball modeled with a core, mantle, and outer shell, using composite and polymer materials.
+A custom golf ball modeled with a core, mantle, and outer shell, using composite materials.
 Performed finite element analysis to evaluate energy absorption and deformation across each layer.
-This study explored how different materials and wall thicknesses affect compression and rebound performance.
+This study explored how materials and wall thicknesses affect performance.
 My report can be seen below:

 The goal of this study was to analyze how a three-layer golf ball responds to a static compressive load of 200 N using SolidWorks Simulation.
 The model was built with three distinct layers: a polybutadiene core, a polyurethane mantle, and an outer shell made of cross-linked polyethylene (XLPE).
 These materials were chosen to mirror the elasticity, strength, and durability found in real golf balls.
 The geometry was carefully defined, with a core radius of 36 mm, a mantle radius of 38.5 mm, and an outer shell radius of 42.67 mm.
 Each layer was bonded to the next to allow smooth stress transfer and prevent delamination under load.